rudderlabs/rudder-integrations-config/.github/pull_request_template.md

 - [ ] I have executed schemaGenerator tests and updated schema if needed

-- [ ] Are sensitive fields marked as secret in definition config?
+- [ ] Are sensitive fields marked as secret in definition config and related sample values obfuscated in the tests ?

+- [ ] Is the change terraform compatible?

 - [ ] Is the PR limited to 10 file changes?